Schools

 • Construct a Cuisenaire rod mat to complete number sentences

-• Practise precision exercises using wands
+• Practise precision exercises using wands and skip around a maypole

 • Play mid-20th century schoolyard games such as skipping and ‘fly’